jz-yan/nasa-apod-sharer/README.md

 # NASA Views

-NASA Views is an image sharing interface designed to allow users to browse through, like/unlike, share, and learn more about APODs captured by NASA photographers.
+NASA Views is an image-sharing interface designed to allow users to browse through, like/unlike, share, and learn more about APODs captured by NASA photographers.
+It can be found [here](https://jzyan1999.github.io/nasa-apod-sharer/).

 This project was created by Jason Yan of University of Waterloo's Software Engineering for Shopify's Summer 2022 Frontend Challenge.
 It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+## Features

 ## Development server